Are You Afraid of Cyber Attacks? Improve Your Cyber Security!

 Infamous Cyber Attacks

 One of the most memorable attacks in terms of media coverage is no longer even considered in the top five largest.
 The Target breach of 2013/14 was executed through an attack on a third-party HVAC vendor’s access point to the Target network, which then allowed the hackers to access point-of-sale devices and skim up to 110 million credit card numbers.
-It cost two C-level executives their jobs and cost the company hundreds of millions of dollars in lost valuation and reparations.
+It resulted in two C-level executives to lose their jobs and cost the company hundreds of millions of dollars in lost valuation and reparations.

 The Yahoo!
 Accounts breach of 2013-14, which the company theorized was executed by a state-sponsored actor, ultimately led to all 3 billion of its user accounts being compromised in some way.